Changissnz/selfinterest/README.md

 through betrayal or will-taking pacification.
-When these possibilities, not of the believed choice buttressed by nothing supportive, are entertained, already there are restructurizations of self-interest from the will's typically haywire re-calibration of its directionality, since such choice entertained to yield anticipatory happiness without present results is retracted, and with the retraction, comes a re-evaluation of what is still left that can only occur when one's will is not at terms with one directionality.
+When these possibilities, not of the believed choice buttressed by nothing supportive, are entertained, already there are restructurizations of self-interest from the will's typically haywire re-calibration of its directionality, since such believed choice entertained to yield anticipatory happiness without present results is retracted, and with the retraction, comes a re-evaluation of what is still left that can only occur when one's will is not at terms with one directionality.
 If only this writing contained a poem to elucidate on this kind of phenomenon, there would be questions on it that such inclusion means a blind sympathy for those that have had these